monjohn/focusworks.dev/posts/2020-06-02-using-react-navigation-with-okta.md

 ```

 ### Finally

+I am sure that there a opportunities for real improvement, feel free to let me know if you see some.

 When I see a write-up like this, I find it really helpful to have a repo that I can look at and try to build.
 I considered that but using Okta requires an account and a server, so each solution would be pretty unique.
 The best outcome would be for [@okta](https://twitter.com/okta) to provide a solution for React that is not [so tied to React Router](https://developer.okta.com/code/react/okta_react/).